N-class Sydney tram

 The N-class trams were a crossbench design of tram with a two-bogie design, each pair of benches had doors at each side.

-They were attached to Dowliing Street, Newtown, Rozelle, Tempe, Ultimo, Enfield and Rockdale depots.
+They were attached to Dowling Street, Newtown, Rozelle, Tempe, Ultimo, Enfield and Rockdale depots.
 Nine were transferred to Newcastle as steam trailers in 1915, all later returned and had their electrical equipment reinstated.
 The last was withdrawn in 1949.